-- Community open source is open source that is controlled by a community of stakeholders; - Commercial open source is controlled by exactly one stakeholder with the purpose of commercially exploiting it.
+- Community open source is open source that is controlled by a community of stakeholders; - Single-vendor commercial open source is controlled by exactly one stakeholder with the purpose of commercially exploiting it.

-Community Open Source
+3.1 Community Open Source

-Examples of community open source projects with a diverse set of stakeholders are the Linux operating systemxiii, the Apache web serverxiv, and the PostgreSQL databasexv.
+Examples of community open source projects with a diverse set of stakeholders are the Linux operating system, the Apache web server, and the PostgreSQL database.
 The source code of these projects is available under one and only one license, and anyone can enter the market and generate revenue from the project without being disadvantaged.